ouspg/CyberSecurityTesting101/README.md

 You are allowed, and even recommended to use trending LLMs (chatbots) for finding information.
 They can be particularly useful in explaining and generating some command-line interface commands, for example.
 Or for getting a high-level overview of some topics, when they can be very accurate.
 They are also good at generating formatted data.

-* You are **not allowed** to use them as a reference.
+* In general, you are **not allowed** to use them as a reference.
 Find a real one.
+But if you really must, you can cite them as *personal communication*.
 * You are **not allowed** to trust them blindly.
-Double-check what they say, if you are making strong statements or assumptions.
+Double-check what they say, if you are making statements or assumptions.
 * You are **not allowed** to copy their output directly to your written answers, especially in essays.
 * You **are allowed** to use them for rephrasing, brainstorming, for grammar corrections, but please **mention if you do so**.
-* We **recommend including/exporting the chat history** for transparency if you have used it significantly.
+* We **recommend including/exporting the chat history** for transparency if you have used them significantly.
+Check if the platform supports this directly by generating an archived URL about the conversation history.
 * Whenever you submit information (making a prompt, asking something), **remember that data is likely stored forever**, now owned by the platform owner and likely used to train the LLM further.

 Overall, LLMs can be very useful but one should not develop too high a dependency on them.